PedroMilanezAlmeida/ezDAFi/README.md

-On both mac and windows, please setup FlowJo to recognize R. There are easy-to-follow instructions [here](http://docs.flowjo.com/d2/plugins/installing-plugins/) under “*"Installing the R statistical computing environment"*”.
+On both mac and windows, please setup FlowJo to recognize R. There are easy-to-follow instructions [here](http://docs.flowjo.com/d2/plugins/installing-plugins/) under “*Installing the R statistical computing environment*”.

 Now, download the file [**DAFi.jar**](https://github.com/PedroMilanezAlmeida/DAFi/raw/master/DAFi.jar) and copy it to FlowJo’s plugin folder as described [here](http://docs.flowjo.com/d2/plugins/installing-plugins/).

 Don’t forget to restart FlowJo before you can use the new plugin.
+The first time the plugin runs, it takes several minutes to install additional packages.

 <!---  (Give it try!
 Just download the __DAFi.jar__ file above (soon you will also find it on [FlowJo's Plugin page](https://www.flowjo.com/exchange/#/)) and copy the file to your FlowJo plugins folder!
 Don't forget to restart FlowJo before using a new plugin.) --->